 Jesun and her husband King Jigme Khesar Namgyel Wangchuck were welcomed to Toyko's Imperial Palace by Crown Prince Naruhito.

-The prince was stepping in for his absent father, Emperor Akihito
+The prince was stepping in for his absent father, Emperor Akihito, who has been hospitalised with bronchitis symptoms.

 Also at the welcome ceremony was Empress Michiko and her younger son Prince Akishimo and his wife Princess Kiko.